 Happily, the MoT editors accepted another title with just as much pun power as the original, When Support Calls, and as the end of the editing process (painstaking, as already noted) came to a close, they commissioned some ace monster artwork.
 The piece at the top here is a re-imagining of an xkcd cartoon which inspired one of the drawings used in the four articles that we created.

-Then, eventually, today it went live on the Ministry of Testing Dojo.
+Then, eventually, today it went live on the Ministry of Testing Dojo (edit: and later as an ebook on Amazon).
 Please enjoy it.

 And now excuse me while I walk myself into the sea.